Skip to content

 Testing LabThyrocare (NABL & CAP Accredited)

-Clinical UseFollow-up to positive ANA IFA; pinpoints specific autoantibodies for conditions like SLE, Sjögren’s, etc.
+Clinical UseFollow-up to positive ANA IFA; helps identify specific autoantibodies for conditions like SLE, Sjögren’s, etc.

 Reporting Time36 to 48 hours after sample collection